devsh0/dsa/notes/sets.md

 ### Set
 Set is elementary to all other data structures in computer science.
 Unlike math, sets in cs can grow or shrink in size.
 Hence, they are called dynamic sets.
-A **dictionary** is a set supporting these basic queries: insert (insert an element to the set), delete (remove an element from the set), and test (test the membership of an element in the set).
+A **dictionary** is a set supporting these basic operations: insert (insert an element to the set), delete (remove an element from the set), and test (test the membership of an element in the set).